peak8/rhubarb-pi/DOCKER-COMPOSE-SERVICE.md

     sudo systemctl enable docker-compose-app
     ```

+    Now, every time the Blueberry Pi reboots the containers are torn down and recreated.

 # Miscellaneous Comments

 To test network setup you can make a call into a container apps api from a terminal as follows (zwave example):